earthlingOnFire/ultra64/README.md

 * Create a new project in Visual Studio using the Bepinex template.
 * Copy everything in this project into yours.

+You can either compile the libsm64 DLL yourself or download precompiled DLLs from the [Releases tab](https://github.com/sashaantipov2012/libsm64-unity-bepinex/releases).

-Don't forget to compile the libsm64 DLL itself as well. sm64.dll must be placed in the same directory as the game's exe.
+The compiled libsm64 DLL (`sm64-win32.dll`/`sm64-win64.dll`) and the SM64 ROM (`sm64.z64`) must be placed in the same directory as the game's executable.